Experience Antietam National Battlefield

 Sharpsburg is also the perfect place to satisfy your sweet tooth.
 Head to Nutter’s Ice Cream for renowned hand-dipped ice cream then grab a fresh pie or donuts that one Facebook-reviewer dubbed as “life changing” at Burkholder's Baked Goods.

-However you prefer to experience Antietam National Battlefield, this turning point of American history continues to humble, inspire and captivate the visitors of today.
+However you prefer to experience Antietam National Battlefield, this turning point of American history continues to humble, inspire and captivate visitors.